 The whistleblower's share of recovery is a maximum of 30 percent and the government's prior knowledge of fraud now does not necessarily bar a whistleblower from collecting lost revenue.
 If the government takes over the lawsuit, the relator can "continue as a party to the action."
 The defendant is also required to pay for the relator's attorney fees.
 The whistleblower is also protected from retaliatory actions by his or her employer.
 As a result a 1986 amendment to the False Claims Act, qui tam lawsuits have increased dramatically.
 Though the amendment was first made for corrupt defense contractors, the amendment has uncovered billions of dollars in health care fraud and will probably apply to fraudulently obtained TARP and Bail Out Funds.

-Through Federal False Claims Act Whistleblower Lawsuits, Qui Tam Lawsuits, and other Government Fraud Lawsuits, billions of dollars have been recovered from fraudulent government contractors and corporations that have committed fraud and stolen large amounts of money from the government and taxpayers.
+Through Federal False Claims Act Whistleblower Lawsuits, Qui Tam Lawsuits, and other Government Fraud Lawsuits, tens of billions of dollars have been recovered from fraudulent government contractors and corporations that have committed fraud and stolen large amounts of money from the government and taxpayers.
 It is extremely important that Whistleblowers continue to expose fraudulent billing practices and unnecessary treatments that cost billions of dollars.
 If you are aware of a large investment company, hedge fund, bank, financial institution, government contractor that is defrauding investors or the United States Government out of millions or billions of dollars, please feel free to contact Texas Financial Fraud Whistleblower Lawyer Jason Coomer.

 As a Financial Fraud Whistleblower Lawyer, Jason Coomer works with whistleblowers and lawyers from throughout the United States and the World.
-If you are aware of Medicare Fraud, Defense Contractor Fraud, Stimulus Fraud, Government Contractor Fraud, or other government fraud and are the original source with special knowledge of fraud and want to be a whistleblower and an American Hero, please feel free to contact Financial Fraud Bounty Actions and False Claims Act Whistleblower Fraud Lawyer Jason Coomer via e-mail message or our submission form.
-For more information on other types of whistleblower reward lawsuits, please go to the following webpages Whistleblower Reward Lawyer, Health Care Fraud lawsuit, Medicare and Medicaid Fraud Lawsuit, Defense Contract Fraud Lawsuit, or other Government Fraud Lawsuits.
+If you are aware of Medicare Fraud, Defense Contractor Fraud, Stimulus Fraud, Government Contractor Fraud, or other government fraud and are the original source with special knowledge of fraud, please feel free to contact Financial Fraud Whistleblower Reward Lawyer Jason Coomer via e-mail message or our submission form.
+For more information on other types of whistleblower reward lawsuits, please go to the following webpages Whistleblower Reward Lawyer, Health Care Fraud lawsuit, Medicare and Medicaid Fraud Lawsuits, Defense Contract Fraud Lawsuits, or other Government Fraud Lawsuits.